Kosovo War: War begins

 Serb police then began to pursue Adem Jashari and his followers in the village of Donje Prekaze.
-After the failure of the first attempt on the Jashair compound in January, on 5 March 1998 a much larger attack on the Jashari compound in Prekaz led to the massacre of 60 Albanians, of which eighteen were women and ten were under the age of sixteen.
+After the failure of the first attempt on the Jashari compound in January, on 5 March 1998 a much larger attack on the Jashari compound in Prekaz led to the massacre of 60 Albanians, of which eighteen were women and ten were under the age of sixteen.
 The event provoked massive condemnation from western capitals.
-Madeleine Albright said that "this crisis is not an internal affair of the FRY".
+On 9 March 1998, Madeleine Albright said at a ministerial Contact Group meeting that "this crisis is not an internal affair of the FRY.
+The violence is an affront to universal standards of human rights we are pledged to uphold."

 On 24 March, Yugoslav forces surrounded the village of Glodjane and attacked a rebel compound there.
 Despite superior firepower, the Yugoslav forces failed to destroy the KLA unit, which had been their objective.
 Although there were deaths and severe injuries on the Albanian side, the insurgency in Glodjane was far from stamped out.
 The village was in fact to become one of the strongest centres of resistance in the upcoming war.

 A new Yugoslav government was formed at this time, led by the Socialist Party of Serbia and the Serbian Radical Party.
 Ultra-nationalist Radical Party chairman Vojislav Šešelj became a deputy prime minister.
 This increased the dissatisfaction with the country's position among Western diplomats and spokespersons.

 In early April, Serbia arranged for a referendum on the issue of foreign interference in Kosovo.
 Serbian voters decisively rejected foreign interference in the crisis.
 Meanwhile, the KLA claimed much of the area in and around Deçan and ran a territory based in the village of Glodjane, encompassing its surroundings.

-On 21 April 1998, Yugoslav forces started shelling the village of Baballoq.
-The KLA, composed of 140 volunteers from the village and other KLA soldiers set up a defensive line which stopped the Yugoslav advance.
-The fighting lasted until August 1998 and started the Frontal War in the Dukagjini region.
+Throughout April, villages in the Dečani and Peć municipalities were the site of severe fighting.
+The town of Junik, just six kilometres from the border, was captured by the KLA.
+The villages of Dašinovac, Babaloć, and Glodjane were also captured.

+In May, the security situation in Kosovo was rapidly deteriorating.
+Clashes broke out in Ponoševac, near Djakovica.
+The KLA captured Lapušnik, obstructing the Priština-Peć motorway.
+Security concerns increased as clashes broke out near the town of Orahovac, where a Serb community is present in the municipality.
+In late-May, fighting between the KLA and the MUP broke out in western Kosovo, amid growing tensions between ethnic Albanians and ethnic Serbs in the town of Dečani.

-On 31 May 1998, the Yugoslav army and the Serb Ministry of the Interior police began an operation to clear the border of the KLA.
+On 1 June 1998, the Yugoslav army and the Serb Ministry of the Interior police began an operation to clear the border of the KLA.
 NATO's response to this offensive was mid-June's Operation Determined Falcon, a NATO show of force over the Yugoslav borders.